chiggum/Neural-Turing-Machines/README.md

 Please visit this [link](https://chiggum.github.io/Neural-Turing-Machines/Report/Report_MA499.pdf) for my bachelor's thesis report.

 ## Presentation
-Please visit this [link](https://chiggum.github.io/Neural-Turing-Machines/presentation/ram_pres_with_notes.pdf) for a presentation with comments of my thesis.
+Please visit this [link](https://chiggum.github.io/Neural-Turing-Machines/presentation/ram_pres_with_notes.pdf) for a presentation with comments, of my thesis.

 ## Reading material
 Check out the `reading material` directory of this project on github for some relevant papers related to RAM based models.